How to Choose the Perfect Travel Litterboxes for Your Trip

 The Verdict: Soft-sided boxes are the go-to for short trips and convenience.
 Hard-shell versions are better for extended adventures where durability reigns supreme.
 Choose your fighter!

-Check out our Best Portable Litterboxes Guide for top recommendations.
+Check out our Best Portable Litterboxes Guide for top recommendations, but here's what we use.

 DIY vs. Store-Bought Litter Boxes: The Epic Battle